Updated: May 2017

-I just got one of the small USB Car Chargers so I can charge phones, tables, and the battery power pack.
+I just got one of the small USB Car Chargers so I can charge phones, tables, cameras, and the battery power pack.
 It’s super handy to just keep in the RV.
 I keep a few 6 ft Anker micro USB power cables in the RV for charging my Android devices.

 If I need to make phone calls while driving the RV, I use a Plantroncis M55 Wireless bluetooth headset It’s not the latest technology, but it’s small and the voice quality is fine.

 I like to use a personal wireless bluetooth speaker with my phone, tablet, and the stereo in my RV.
 Its great when sitting outside listening to internet radio, Sirius XM, Spotify, or podcasts.
 Very easy to pair with a bluetooth capable device and much better than ear phones.
 I use the Jabra Solemate.
 It has a great sound.

 I also have a pair of Bluetooth Headphones.
 The Gaosa Sport Wireless Earphones work with my phone and tablet.
 They’re great for listening to music and podcasts and can be used for calls.

 All these are on my LG G4 Android smartphone.

 - Waze – the best traffic app for finding about traffic slow downs and tie ups

 - GasBuddy – to find the lowest gas price based on your GPS location